 The garment supply chain is complex stretching across several countries, often unregulated, making traceability difficult.

 Made in the USA does not always mean that garments were made ethically.
 The US is considered a medium risk country.

 "The 'fast fashion' model has a deteriorating effect on working conditions.
 Low wages, forced labor, unhealthy and dangerous working conditions and child labor are rampant throughout the garment supply chain."
 (Source: Somo)

-Paying garment workers a living wage is up to brands and factories to work together and achieve it.
+Paying garment workers a living wage is up to brands and factories to work together to achieve it.

-The uncertainty of future work due to automation needs to be addressed.
+The uncertainty of future work due to automation needs to be addressed by business.

 The effects of COVID-19 have put garment workers in far more vulnerable positions as they are out of work.
 Some multinational brands have refused to pay factories for canceled orders.

 "The FTC is a bipartisan federal agency with a unique dual mission to protect consumers and promote competition.
 The FTC protects consumers by stopping unfair, deceptive or fraudulent practices in the marketplace.
 We conduct investigations, sue companies and people that violate the law, develop rules to ensure a vibrant marketplace, and educate consumers and businesses about their rights and responsibilities.
 We collect reports on hundreds of issues from data security and deceptive advertising to identity theft and Do Not Call violations, and make them available to law enforcement agencies worldwide for follow-up."
 (Source: FTC) They handle deceptive "green" claims.